ikvibhav/designpatterns/README_behavioral.md

 # Designpatterns

 ## Behavioural Design Patterns
-- Focus on how individual objects collaborate to achieve a common goal

-### Behavioural Design Pattern
+### Template Method Pattern
 - Intent
-    - Defers the implementation of some steps to subclasses
+    - Create the implementation steps in function methods
 - Implementation
-    - An abstract superclass, with some final methods (for common methods) and abstract methods for specific methods in the child

-## Misc
-- final - This makes the method declared not be overwritten by subclasses
+    - Superclass - A Public Template Method and multiple abstract methods.
+Individual Subclasses implement the abstract methods

+### Chain of Responsibility Pattern
+- Intent
+    - To Process a single request using a chain of multiple handlers
+- Implementation
+    - Define an interface for handling requests.
+Concrete handlers implement the handler interface

+### State Pattern
+- Intent
+    - To allow an object to change its behaviour dynamically based on its internal state
+- Implementation
+    - Define an interface and context class.
+Interface handles requests and transitions.Context Class maintains current state, delegates requests and coordinates state changes

+### Command Pattern